 He began his coaching career as an assistant coach (1998-99) for his alma mater’s men’s and women’s teams, both of whom were ranked in the Top 25.

-Chapman and his wife, Amy, have five daughters: Lauren, Madison, Katelyn, Avary and Karsen.
+Chapman has five daughters: Lauren, Madison, Katelyn, Avary and Karsen and a grandson, Jackson.